 - You can add one OpenTable Block per page.
 To add restaurant booking for multiple restaurants, try organizing your site so each location has its own page.
 Alternatively, you can add OpenTable's multi-restaurant reservation code to a Code Block.
 As a note, we can't offer support for any custom code on your site.

 - Since the block contains built-in embed code, the block won't display as visitors see it when you're editing and previewing in the Pages panel.
-To preview the block, log out or open the page in the Style Editor.
+To preview the block, log out or open the page in the Site Styles panel.

 Note: This guide covers the latest version of the OpenTable Block, which expanded the block's language, design and styling options.
 If you added an OpenTable Block before November 16, 2017, delete it and add a new block to see the latest features.

 The OpenTable Block is optimized for restaurants in these countries:

 - United States